oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/14-learn-more.md

 ## Analytic Views and Oracle Analytic Cloud

 Oracle Analytic Cloud has native support for Analytic Views.
 Oracle Analytic Cloud can import Analytic Views into Subject Areas and query them using advanced Analytic View features.
-You can learn more at **ADD LINKS FROM PETE M**
+You can learn more by watching this short video:  [Oracle Analytics Native Connection to Analytic Views in Database](https://www.youtube.com/watch?v=pmhVGvEB98k&t=53s)

 ## Acknowledgements